chrlshc/Huntaze/docs/DARK_MODE_IMPLEMENTATION.md

 ## Overview

-This implementation provides a professional dark mode system inspired by industry leaders Linear, Vercel, and Stripe.
+This implementation provides a professional dark mode system inspired by industry leaders Linear and Stripe.
 It ensures WCAG AAA compliance while maintaining visual appeal and readability.

 ## Key Features